Integrative supplier management

 Detox Commitment: Minimising the use of chemicals

 In 2011, we teamed up with eight other companies to found the Carbon Performance Improvement Initiative (CPI₂).
 It uses an online tool to give manufacturers specific recommendations on how to reduce energy consumption and hence greenhouse gas emissions in production.
-Modules for water and chemicals management have been integrated since 2015.
-Around 1,600 factories in 34 countries have already used the tool.
-In 2017, to complement our environmental monitoring and Detox qualification programmes, we will persuade additional factories that produce for Tchibo to use the online tool.
+Modules for water and chemicals management have been integrated since 2015, for which 23 factories registered in 2017.

 Biodiversity in Good Company

 Since 2012, we have been a member of a cross-sector initiative called Biodiversity in Good Company.
 By signing its Leadership Declaration, we have committed, among other things, to protecting biodiversity in our environmental management system, defining concrete biodiversity targets, and gradually implementing them together with our suppliers.
-In 2016, we published our third Progress Report.
+We will publish our next Progress Report in 2018.